plutus-community/docs/docs/Example Pioneer Projects/Cardano-NFT-Creator.md

 ## Objective

-Create an NFT minting script that uses Plutus to validate the policy rather then time deadlines
+Create an NFT maker that uses Plutus to validate the policy rather then time deadlines.

 ### Overview